RyanDotsikas/Gmail-Test-Automation-With-Selenium/README.md

-# ECSE428_A2
+# Gmail Test Automation using Selenium Webdriver

-This project was created for Assignment 2 of ECSE428, with the goal of automating the testing of Gmail by sending emails with image files attached.
+This project was created for the McGill class ECSE 428: Software Engineering Practice, with the goal of automating the testing of Gmail by sending emails with image files attached.
 The project tests 5 different scenarios that vary the type of recipient and image file.
 It is written in Python, utilizing Selenium Web Driver and Cucumber's Python version: Behave to conduct all tests.
+All test scenarios were decided upon by ourselves and written using the Gherkin style/language.

 Installation Instructions:
 1. Download and Install Python 3